At a Glance

 β¨Tip Number 1

 Familiarise yourself with the latest data governance tools and standards, especially Ab Initio Mhub and OneTrust.
-Understanding how these tools work will give you an edge in discussions during interviews.
+Being well-versed in these tools will not only boost your confidence during discussions but also demonstrate your proactive approach to the role.

 β¨Tip Number 2